campfireunion/docs/docs/1.0/creator-tools/references/custom-components/flipsideactions.md

 # FlipsideActions

-The **FlipsideActions** component can be used to trigger a number of Flipside Studio's internal actions via Unity events.
-It can also be used to listen for internal Flipside Studio events and trigger actions in your set when they occur.
+The **FlipsideActions** component can be used to trigger a number of Flipside's internal actions via Unity events.
+It can also be used to listen for internal Flipside events and trigger actions in your set when they occur.

 ![FlipsideActions component](https://www.flipsidexr.com/files/docs/screenshots/flipsideactions-component.png)